All guides

 Nesou

 CSS gradients have come a long way.
 What used to require Photoshop exports and heavy image files is now a single line of CSS that renders crisply at any resolution, loads instantly, and scales to any screen size.
-In 2026, there's no reason to use a gradient image when CSS can do it better.
+There's no reason to use a gradient image when CSS can do it better.

 The three types of CSS gradients